 Start of programme: September intake only

 All the courses offered by the Department of Economics approach the subject matter from a development perspective.
-Students on the MSc Economics with reference to Africa will complete courses on macro, micro, quantitative methods and growth.
+Students on the MSc Economics with reference to Africa will complete courses on Macroeconomics, Microeconomics, Econometrics and Growth and Development.
 In addition, students must complete two courses dedicated to the study of the economics of Africa, one focusing on microeconomic issues, the other on macroeconomic issues, as well as an optional module and a dissertation in applied economics with a focus on one or more African countries.

 The objectives of the programme are:

 - To enable students to apply the principles of economic analysis to the design of economic policy with reference to Africa

 - To teach postgraduates the technical and analytical skills to qualify them to practice as professional economists

 - To enable practising professional economists to improve and update their skills and knowledge

 - To impart the skills and knowledge that enable students to progress towards PhD research